amandobhal2511/Book-Recommend-System/README.md

-# Book-Recommend-System
-# Book Recommendation System  A basic Book Recommendation System developed to suggest books to users based on similarity and preferences.
+Book Recommendation System  A basic Book Recommendation System developed to suggest books to users based on similarity and preferences.
 This project demonstrates the use of basic machine learning concepts and data processing techniques.